smart-data-models/dataModel.S4BLDG/README.md

 - [FireSuppressionTerminal](https://github.com/smart-data-models/dataModel.S4BLDG/blob/master/FireSuppressionTerminal/README.md).
 A fire suppression terminal has the purpose of delivering a fluid (gas or liquid) that will suppress a fire.
 A fire suppression terminal provides for all forms of sprinkler, spreader and other form of terminal that is connected to a pipework system and intended to act in the role of suppressing a fire.

+- [FlowInstrument](https://github.com/smart-data-models/dataModel.S4BLDG/blob/master/FlowInstrument/README.md).
+A flow instrument reads and displays the value of a particular property of a system at a point, or displays the difference in the value of a property between two points.
+Instrumentation is typically for the purpose of determining the value of the property at a point in time.
+It is not the purpose of an instrument to record or integrate the values over time (although they may be connected to recording devices that do perform such a function).
+This entity provides for all forms of mechanical flow instrument (thermometers, pressure gauges etc.) and electrical flow instruments (ammeters, voltmeters etc.)

+- [FlowMeter](https://github.com/smart-data-models/dataModel.S4BLDG/blob/master/FlowMeter/README.md).
+A flow meter is a device that is used to measure the flow rate in a system.

+- [HeatExchanger](https://github.com/smart-data-models/dataModel.S4BLDG/blob/master/HeatExchanger/README.md).
+A heat exchanger is a device used to provide heat transfer between non-mixing media such as plate and shell and tube heat exchangers.
+HeatExchanger is commonly used on water-side distribution systems to recover energy from a liquid to another liquid (typically water-based), whereas AirToAirHeatRecovery is commonly used on air-side distribution systems to recover energy from a gas to a gas (usually air).

+- [Humidifier](https://github.com/smart-data-models/dataModel.S4BLDG/blob/master/Humidifier/README.md).
+A humidifier is a device that adds moisture into the air.

+- [Interceptor](https://github.com/smart-data-models/dataModel.S4BLDG/blob/master/Interceptor/README.md).
+An interceptor is a device designed and installed in order to separate and retain deleterious, hazardous or undesirable matter while permitting normal sewage or liquids to discharge into a collection system by gravity.

+- [Lamp](https://github.com/smart-data-models/dataModel.S4BLDG/blob/master/Lamp/README.md).
+A lamp is an artificial light source such as a light bulb or tube.

+- [MedicalDevice](https://github.com/smart-data-models/dataModel.S4BLDG/blob/master/MedicalDevice/README.md).
+A medical device is attached to a medical piping system and operates upon medical gases to perform a specific function.
+Medical gases include medical air, medical vacuum, oxygen, carbon dioxide, nitrogen, and nitrous oxide.

 ### Contributors